guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 Every job defines a so-called <span style="color:#98971a">Runner</span>, which is the <strong style="color: #d79921">execution environment</strong> <span style="color: #3588E9">--></span> the <strong style="color: #b16286">machine and operating system</strong> that will be used for executing the steps.

+The runner application manages all the jobs, steps and actions in a workflow.
+It's an open-source application hosted on GitHub.com.

 There are built-in runners (predefined by GitHub) for different virtual environments, or a self-hosted runner that can be used in a owned environment.
 Example: ubuntu-latest.

 >[!Example]